IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/metadata-global-attributes.md

 Global Attribute DefinitionsÂ in alphabetical order

-### Acknowledgement --- recommended
+## Acknowledgement

-Text string at PI disposal allowing for information on expected acknowledgment if data is citable.
+  (Recommended) Text string at PI disposal allowing for information on expected acknowledgment if data is citable.

 ### ADID_ref
   --- no longer relevant